run-llama/llama_deploy/README.md

 The API server will be available at `http://localhost:4501` on your host, so `llamactl` will work the same as if you run `python -m llama_deploy.apiserver`.

-### High-Level Deployment
+## Manual deployment without the API server

-`llama_deploy` provides a simple way to deploy your workflows using configuration objects and helper functions.
+Llama Deploy offers different abstraction layers for maximum flexibility.
+For example, if you don't need the API server, you can go down one layer and orchestrate the core components on your own.
+Llama Deploy provides a simple way to self-manage a deployment using configuration objects and helper functions.

-When deploying, generally you'll want to deploy the core services and workflows each from their own python scripts (or docker images, etc.).

-Here's how you can deploy a core system and a workflow:

 ### Deploying the Core System

+> [!NOTE]
+> When manually orchestrating a deployment, generally you'll want to deploy the core components and workflows services
+> each from their own python scripts (or docker images, etc.).

-To deploy the core system (message queue, control plane, and orchestrator), you can use the `deploy_core` function:
+To manually orchestrate a deployment, the first thing to do is to deploy the core system: message queue, control plane, and orchestrator.
+You can use the `deploy_core` function:

 ```python
 from llama_deploy import (